Chris Duarte (basketball): Indiana Pacers / Fort Wayne Mad Ants (2021–2023)

 Duarte was selected with the 13th pick in the 2021 NBA draft by the Indiana Pacers.
 On August 4, 2021, he signed a rookie-scale contract with the Pacers.
 On October 20, Duarte made his NBA debut, recording 27 points on 6-of-9 three-point shooting, five rebounds along with a steal to set the Pacers' franchise record for the most points in a rookie debut, in a 123–122 loss to the Charlotte Hornets. and on December 17, he had a four-day assignment to the Fort Wayne Mad Ants.
 Duarte participated in the NBA's 2022 Rising Stars Challenge alongside teammate Tyrese Haliburton.
 On April 4, 2022, he was ruled out for the remainder of the season with a toe injury.
 Duarte was selected to the 2022 NBA All-Rookie Second Team.

 Sacramento Kings (2023–2024)

 On July 6, 2023, Duarte was traded to the Sacramento Kings for two future second-round picks.

 Chicago / Windy City Bulls (2024–2025)

 On July 8, 2024, Duarte was traded to the Chicago Bulls as part of the sign-and-trade deal that sent DeMar DeRozan to the Kings.
 On December 17, he had a four-day assignment with the Windy City Bulls and on February 3, 2025, he was waived by the Bulls.

 Vaqueros de Bayamon (2025)

 On March 10, 2025, Duarte signed with Vaqueros de Bayamón of the Baloncesto Superior Nacional.
 He would join Danilo Gallinari and JaVale McGee as the imports.
 On August 12, 2025, he helped Bayamón acquire their 17th championship.

-Unicaja Málaga (2025–present)
+Unicaja Málaga (2025–2026)

-On July 1, 2025, he signed with Unicaja of the Spanish Liga ACB.
+On July 1, 2025, Duarte signed with Unicaja of the Spanish Liga ACB.
+In May 2026, Duarte was suspended from the team for ten days.
+The team opened disciplinary proceedings against him and he would have ten business days to submit his defense.
+On July 16, Duarte and Unicaja agreed to mutually part ways.

+Baskonia (2026–present)

+On July 17, 2026, Duarte signed a two–year deal with Kosner Baskonia of the Liga ACB and the EuroLeague.